Updates on the novel coronavirus (COVID-19)

 UHS – 585-275-2662 | UCC – 585-275-3113

 Please read the Instructions for UHS Patients before coming to UHS.
 All visits to UHS are by appointment.
-Please call UHS at 585-275-2662 to schedule an appointment before coming into the UHS Building or into any UHS office.
-Everyone entering UHS offices must wear a mask.
+Everyone entering UHS offices will be asked to show they have completed Dr. Chat Bot for the day and will be asked if they have an appointment.
+Everyone coming into UHS and UCC offices must also wear a mask.
 If you do not have a mask, please ask for one as soon as you come inside.
 These policies have been implemented to protect the health and safety of our patients and our staff members.
 If you have questions about these instructions, call UHS at 585-275-2662 for assistance.

 Only UHS staff and patients with scheduled appointments will be allowed into the UHS Building.
 If someone accompanies you to UHS, they will be asked to wait outside of the building.
 We are taking this measure to assure the health and safety of our patients and our staff.
 Everyone coming into the UHS Building should wear a face mask.